-European Nazarene College has a variable rate for tuition based on the economic situation within the different countries it serves.
-The tuition is divided between a course fee and a general fee.
-The course fee goes towards the operational budget of the learning centre, and the general fee contributes to the operations of the general administration in providing all the academic services of the college.
+European Nazarene College has a variable rate for tuition based on the economic situation within the countries it serves.
+The tuition is comprised of a course fee, general fee, and scholarship amount.
+The course fee and scholarship amount go towards the operational budget of the learning centre and the general fee is used by the general administration to help with services provided centrally for the entire school.
+The scholarship is used to provide a reasonable tuition rate for students in the various countries that EuNC serves.